-I have used my Network Planning sheet to record all of the information that I am going to use for setting up my new Server.
-This form is located in the File section of this site.
+I have used a Network Planning sheet to record all of the information that I am going to use for setting up my new Server.

 Set your Server to boot from the CD-ROM drive, this will start the Windows Server 2003 installation routine.
 In most cases Windows Server 2003 is able to detect quite a bit of the hardware that might be in your computer.
 However if your Server has specialist RAID or other hardware, you might need to use the Press F6 to add additional hardware when prompted on the blue setup screens.
 You will need to have drivers available on Floppy disk if this is the case.

 When the above screen is displayed, press ENTER to continue the setup of Windows Server 2003.
 The next screen will display the license agreement; you can press F8 if you agree to the license.

 If the computer has not been used before, the setup will prompt which hard disk to install Windows Server 2003 on.
 If there are no hard disks found, then you will require a driver for your hardware.